Nazanin Zaghari-Ratcliffe: United Nations

 The United Nations has on several occasions called for Zaghari-Ratcliffe's release.
 On 7 October 2016, the United Nations rapporteur on human rights in Iran, Ahmed Shaheed, called on Iran to immediately release Zaghari-Ratcliffe.
 The call was repeated a year later by Shaheed's successor, Asma Jahangir, as well as by José Antonio Guevara Bermúdez, Chair-Rapporteur of the Working Group on Arbitrary Detention: "We consider that Ms. Zaghari-Ratcliffe has been arbitrarily deprived of her liberty and that her right to a fair trial before an independent and impartial tribunal has been violated … These are flagrant violations of Iran's obligations under international law".
 The Working Group on Arbitrary Detention had also formally called for her immediate release in its Opinion 28/2016, adopted in August 2016.

-Further calls for Zaghari-Ratcliffe's release have been made by the US Congress, the Canadian Parliament, and the European Parliament.
+Further calls for Zaghari-Ratcliffe's release were made by the US Congress, the Canadian Parliament, and the European Parliament.